andrej-dyck/harvest-timer-cli/README.md

 ## 💾 Cached Requests

 Some _GET_-requests to Harvest, e.g., [user profile](https://help.getharvest.com/api-v2/users-api/users/users/#retrieve-the-currently-authenticated-user) and [assigned projects](https://help.getharvest.com/api-v2/users-api/users/project-assignments/#list-active-project-assignments), are cached in `.cache`.
+Thus, if you are missing some recent projects, it's time to delete that cache.

 ## 📚 Used Libraries